Unpaid Dividend (Dividend Payable) - Explained

 What is an Unpaid Dividend?

-An unpaid dividend refers to the dividend that a company has announced but has not been paid to stockholders.
+An unpaid dividend, also known as a Dividend Payable, refers to the dividend that a company has announced but has not been paid to stockholders.
 Dividends are profits that a company distributes to its shareholders.
 Corporations distribute money to its shareholders when profits are made.
 An unpaid dividend is a divided which the company has declared but had not been distributed to stockholders.
 From the moment a company announces dividends to the moment shareholders receive their dividends, an unpaid dividend exists.

 Back to: ACCOUNTING, TAX, & REPORTING